binkley/modern-java-practices/README.md

   [_mutation testing_](#use-mutation-testing)
   can take a while, depending on your project.
-If you find they slow your team local build too much, these are good candidates for moving to [CI-only steps](#setup-your-ci).
+If you find they slow your team local build too much, these are good candidates for moving to [CI-only steps](#setup-your-ci), such as a `-PCI` flag for Maven (see "Tips" section of
+  [Use Gradle or Maven](#use-gradle-or-maven) for Gradle for an equivalent).
   This project keeps them as part of the local build, as the demonstration code is short
 * See the bottom of [`build.gradle`](./build.gradle) for an example of customizing "new" versions reported by the Gradle `dependencyUpdates` task
 * The equivalent Maven approach for controlling the definition of "new" is to